PromyLOPh/guix-hpc-website/posts/guix-hpc-debuts.md

 [Inria](https://www.inria.fr/en), the
 [Max Delbrück Center for Molecular Medicine (MDC)](https://www.mdc-berlin.de/), and [UMC Utrecht](http://www.umcutrecht.nl/en/-1).
-Ludovic Courtès, Ricardo Wurmus, and Roel Janssen are driving the effort in each of these institutes, each one focusing specific areas of interest within this overall Guix-HPC effort.
+Ludovic Courtès, Ricardo Wurmus, Roel Janssen, and Pjotr Prins are driving the effort in each of these institutes, each one focusing specific areas of interest within this overall Guix-HPC effort.
 Our institutes have in common that they are users of HPC, and that, as scientific research institutes, they have an